peterhaijen/fail2pvefw/README.md

 ## Description

+This is a script that can add and delete IPs to an IPSet from a Proxmov server's cluster firewall using the native Proxmox VE API.

+The first use of this script is as a helper script for Fail2Ban.

-This is an extension for Fail2Ban, which makes it possible to have an action that adds a banned IP address to an IPSet defined at datacenter level in Proxmox.
+When part of a Fail2Ban action, this script makes it possible to automatically add (ban) or remove (unban) an abusive IP address detected by Fail2Ban to an IPSet defined at the datacenter level in Proxmox.
 This IPSet can then be used in the firewall configuration of any node, VM or CT to block bad IPs.

+This script also supports resolving a hostname, and adding the IP address to an IPSet.
+This makes it possible to maintain an IPSet containing 'trusted' IPs, e.g., allowing only IPs in the 'trusted' IPSet to access the Proxmox VE GUI.

 This has been tested on Proxmox VE v8.2.7 and a Debian 12 VM with Fail2Ban v1.0.2-2.